 The hotels we were assigned were actually better than I thought.
 They were spacious (spacious enough for me to do yoga on my travel yoga mat) and clean.
 All of them come with in-room heaters, hairdryers, electric kettles and bottles of mineral water.
 We didn’t experience any blackouts in Bhutan if you’re wondering!
 Some of the in-room heaters might not be very strong, but the duvets/comforters should suffice.
 I slept in my thin cotton tees and loose pants.
 If you worry, you can bring thicker versions of sleepwear.

-In Bhutan, you need to strategize exactly when to strip off your clothes when hot water arrives, and also master the art of very quick showers.
+In Bhutan, you need to strategize exactly when to strip off your clothes in the shower as soon as hot water arrives, and also master the art of quick showers.

 Also, not all hotels provide the equivalent standard shampoo, conditioner, body wash, body lotion, so it’s safer for you to bring your own.
 Bring your own toothbrush and toothpaste, as well as bedroom slippers if you need.

-Here’s a quick summary of our hotel stays:
+Here’s a quick summary of our hotel stays in Bhutan:

 Are the toilets clean?